apache/iceberg/docs/hive.md

 DML operations work only with MapReduce execution engine.
 {{< /hint >}}

+With Hive version 4.0.0-alpha-2 and above, the Iceberg integration when using HiveCatalog supports the following additional features:

+* Altering a table with expiring snapshots.
+* Create a table like an existing table (CTLT table)

 With Hive version 4.0.0-alpha-1 and above, the Iceberg integration when using HiveCatalog supports the following additional features: